joshua-tyh/Cellularia/README.md

 # Cellularia

-Cellularia is a React web application that provides an interactive implementation of Conway's Game of Life.
-The Game of Life is a famous cellular automaton created by mathematician John Horton Conway in 1970, which simulates the behavior of a grid of cells that evolve over time based on simple rules.
+"Cellularia" is a one-word name that cleverly combines elements of Conway's Game of Life, a cellular automaton, with the concept of development or progression.
+The name is formed by merging "cellular", referring to the game's grid of cells that evolve based on rules, with the suffix "-aria" denoting a collection or system.